silvialohrmann/editorial/_posts/2022-11-18-we-are-houses.md

 “Saturday <span style="text-decoration: underline;" title="*Prepositions of Time - at, in, on,* Grammar, English Club, accessed November 21, 2022, https://www.englishclub.com/grammar/prepositions-at-in-on-time.htm">at</span> eight. <del>In</del><ins title="*in / at / on the corner*, WordReference.com Language Forums, accessed November 19, 2022, https://forum.word&#173;reference.com/threads/in-at-on-the-corner.348930/">At</ins> this same corner?”

-But no. I waited and waited. <ins>Had she also been waiting… disappointed, doubting my existence?</ins>
+But no. I waited and waited. <ins title="edited on 2022-11-19">Had she also been waiting… disappointed, doubting my existence?</ins>

 <del title="edited on 2022-11-19">Had she also been waiting… disappointed, doubting my existence?</del>I returned home very late that night.
 When I finally managed to fall asleep, something magical happened: Even though the intersecting streets had names I had never heard of, even though the city seemed less solid, the meeting finally took place.